rootsher/boilerplate-frontend/README.md

 ## Working with CI (GitHub Actions)

 Before working with CI - make sure you have a production environment ready.
-In addition to the production infrastructure itself, you should have a private key uploaded in this repository to communicate with the artifact registry.
+In addition to the production infrastructure itself, you should have several secret variables set up in this repository to communicate with the artifact registry.

 For more details, see [boilerplate-infrastructure](https://github.com/rootsher/boilerplate-infrastructure).